junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 The same helpless rage, the same sleepless nights, the same desperate screaming into nothing, answerless questions to the sky.
 Sometimes he thought, maybe the only way to quiet his mind, was to tire his body out in exhaustion -- so he fought, beat, caught in trouble, leaving bruises and scrapes all over, anything to dull the ache inside.

 He can still see that boy, that nine-year-old screaming, terrified, confused boy, that him from the past.
 He watches him in his mind, regarding him from every angle, in every step of his way, as if going back inside that boy's body and soul, reliving the burn and pain in those moments.
-The scorching pain from the loss, the boiling rage from confusion, the anger, the desperation, the lost, the scare.
+The scorching pain from the loss, the boiling rage from confusion, the anger, the desperation, the loss, the fear.
 The empty eye sockets, the heart.
 Then the whole soul.
 Burning every inch of his existence to ashes.

 As if walking through fire.